josmar-crwdstffng/angular/aio/content/guide/module-types.md

 ## Routing NgModules

-Use a routing NgModule to provide the routing configuration for a domain NgModule, thereby separating routing concerns from its companion domain NgModule.
+Use a routing NgModule to provide the routing configuration for a domain NgModule, thereby separating routing concerns from the associated companion domain NgModule.
-One example is `ContactRoutingModule` in the <live-example name="ngmodules"></live-example>, which provides the routing for its companion domain NgModule `ContactModule`.
+One example is `ContactRoutingModule` in the <live-example name="ngmodules"></live-example>, which provides the routing for the associated companion domain NgModule `ContactModule`.

 <div class="alert is-helpful">